By Melinda Maryniuk, MEd, RD, CDCES

 -

 Remind yourself why you’re doing this.
-Losing weight can be hard work.
-Perhaps it would help to put some motivational reminders on the refrigerator like a photo of your grandchild, or places you’d like to travel and explore.
+Losing weight is hard work.
+Putting motivational reminders on the refrigerator like a photo of your grandchild, or places you’d like to travel and explore, is a great strategy.
 When you feel tempted, remind yourself of the bigger picture to get back on track.

 -

 Be kind to yourself.
-It really is true that positive thoughts lead to positive actions.
-If you think negatively about yourself and put yourself down each time you overeat, you’ll have a much harder time sticking with a healthy eating plan.
-Negative self-talk and self-blame is not allowed! 🙂
+It is true that positive thoughts lead to positive actions.
+If you think negatively about yourself and put yourself down when you overeat, you’ll have a much harder time sticking with a balanced eating plan.

 Diet and exercise alone aren’t enough to help many people reach a healthier weight.
 Medical treatments are needed to address the biological changes happening in our bodies that can drive weight regain.
 To find a physician near you who specializes in weight management, click here.